Thomas & Friends series 6: Episodes

-Home Video Releases
+Home video releases

+United Kingdom

 Series 6 was released on VHS and DVD in the UK by Video Collection International in three volumes.
-They were released in their original widescreen ratio on DVD, however, "The Chocolate Crunch" was released in fullscreen on both formats.
+They were released in their original widescreen ratio on DVD, however, The Chocolate Crunch was released in fullscreen on both formats.

-The only two episodes not released in these volumes are "It's Only Snow" and "Jack Frost", the former of which was included in the Series 7 release "Engines to the Rescue".
-The entirety of Series 6 was released on DVD in June 2007, and various episodes from the series have also appeared on other DVD releases.
+The only two episodes not released in these volumes are "It's Only Snow" and "Jack Frost", the former of which was included in the Series 7 release Engines to the Rescue.

+2 Entertain released a complete series DVD volume in 2007.